svjson/heed/README.md

 An empty file does not accomplish much, though.

-For syntax highlighting and some minor helpful features, see the [heed-mode](https://github.com/svjson/heed-mode) for Emacs.
+For syntax highlighting and some minor helpful features, see [heed-mode.el](https://github.com/svjson/heed-mode) for Emacs.

 An example slide that has a title and three points that appear one at a time, could look like this: